Sikbik/fluxd-rust/fluxd_rust/docs/ARCHITECTURE.md

 - `--verify-workers` / `--verify-queue`
 - `--shielded-workers` / `--shielded-queue`

+## Reorg handling

+fluxd-rust tracks two tips:

+- **best header**: the most-chainwork header chain (headers-only view).
+- **best block**: the fully connected chainstate tip (indexed blocks).

+During sync, the daemon expects the best block chain to follow the best header chain.
+If the best header chain diverges (e.g. the node indexed blocks on a lower-work fork), the daemon disconnects blocks back to the common ancestor and then downloads/connects the blocks needed to reach the best header tip.

+Block disconnect is powered by per-block undo data stored in the database (`block_undo`).
+Undo entries are generated on connect and pruned to a bounded reorg depth.
+If you introduce undo/reorg support after an existing sync, a clean resync is required to populate undo entries for historical blocks.

 ## Consensus rules

 Consensus rules are enforced in `chainstate`, `pow`, and `pon` crates.